What is Open-Source Software?

 It is true that you will not need to know anything about any sort of software in order to use a computer or a program installed on it.
 After all, you just click on an icon and the program opens itself to you!
-It really is all true, but knowing why and what the software does when your computer opens a program for you could make the process of using a computer much less difficult. (i.e. You wouldn’t need to hit your PC when an app budges!
+It’s the same way we use the internet – nobody really knows how it works we just use it for fun.
+And while some people use it to read about the Inplay Casino, others use it to play fun video games (remember “Double Trouble?!) or watch funny cat videos for example.
+It works, and that’s enough for the most of us, and, you guessed it, the same goes for software.
+And it really is true that you don’t need to know anything about it, but knowing why and what the software does when your computer opens a program for you could make the process of using a computer much less difficult. (i.e. You wouldn’t need to hit your PC when an app budges!
 It doesn’t really work that way – it’s all in the coding of the software!)

 What we have been generally taught about software is that it consists of many different pieces of information stored in one place, creating instructions about how a computer should work.
 Now that we covered that – that software is just a group of scattered pieces of information, I wanted to introduce you to something that changed software development and computer coding completely: open-source software.